 September Award events

 To nominate an individual artist or a major contributor to the arts, select the nomination form or fillable nomination form.
-For more information on the nomination process, the public exhibit of recipients at the Governor's Gallery, and a list of 2012 award winners, visit the Governor's Arts Awards website.
+For more information on the nomination process, the public exhibit of recipients at the Governor's Gallery, and a list of last year's award winners, visit the Governor's Arts Awards website.
 See complete list of all past recipients.